kliniik/student-project/src/README.md

 - how to 3

 ## Contact Information
-This is a way you can contact me.4
+This is a way you can contact me.